Zene09/server-dreamlancer/README.md

 | `migrate`  | Run migration files to migrate changes to db  |
 | `startapp`  | Create a new app  |

+*Note: Windows Users will need to enable USER_PW and password for the database during development.*

 ### Connecting to Client

 This API is standalone and should be able to talk to any client.
 Dreamlancer uses React for it's front end, but you can use any client you would like.